Cynthia Nelson Endowed Fellowships in Gender and Women's Studies

 - Full admission to the master's program in gender and women's studies

-- A bachelor’s degree with a minimum overall grade point average of 3.2 on a 4.0 scale or very good from an Egyptian university; if grades are lower, a rationale must be provided in the written statement
+- Bachelor's degree with a minimum overall grade point average (GPA) of 3.2 on a 4.0 scale, or equivalent

 - Demonstrated or potential academic qualifications, professional experience